Johan Bolmsjö's GNU Emacs Configuration

 1.4.3.
 Fonts optional

-A personal choice, my current favorite monospaced fonts can be found in the ~/.emacs.d/fonts/gofont
+A personal choice, my current favorite monospaced fonts can be found in the ~/.emacs.d/fonts/gofont directory.

 Installation (Linux):